http4k/mcp-desktop/README.md

 ## License

-This project is licensed under the [http4k Commercial License](https://www.http4k.org/commercial-license/), but is totally free for non-commercial, non-profit and research use.
+This project is licensed under the [http4k Commercial License](https://www.http4k.org/commercial-license/), which is totally free for non-commercial, non-profit and research use.